 Never use a rubber band to hold the cards together.

 Rubber bands cut into the edges and the material melts into the cards.
+Needless to say, this damage builds up over time and devalues your cards.

 The Bottom Line

-Pokemon is all the rage (again), and if you have Pokemon cards that you can sell, why not make some money off them?
+Pokémon is all the rage (again), and if you have Pokémon cards that you can sell, why not make some money off them?

 These hidden treasures can make you a pretty penny if you’re lucky to have a rare one in great condition.

-If you don’t have any Pokemon cards to sell, or if you don’t have Pokemon cards that are of value, here are more things to sell to make money.
+If you don’t have any Pokémon cards to sell, or if you don’t have Pokémon cards that are of value, here are more things to sell to make money.

 Or if buying and selling is more your style, here are some products you can buy and sell for a profit.